Battle of Gettysburg : Warfield Ridge

 Gettysburg NMP

 On the southern tip of Warfield Ridge stands the Alabama Monument, that state's tribute to the Alabamians who served at Gettysburg.
-It was from this location that General Law's brigade of Alabama regiments initiated Longstreet's attack against Devil's Den and Little Round Top on the second day of the battle.
+It was from this location that Law's brigade of Alabama regiments initiated Longstreet's attack against Devil's Den and Little Round Top on the second day of the battle.
 A central female figure represents the state of Alabama and signifies pride in her native sons kneeling beside her, as she points in the direction they must go.
 A wounded soldier passes his cartridge box to the figure of "Determination" who will continue into battle despite the odds.
 Set on a base of Vermont Granite and surrounded by a flagstone terrace and walk, this handsome monument cost the state of Alabama $12,000 to erect.
 The design and sculpture is the work of artist Joseph W. Urner of Frederick, Maryland.
 It was dedicated by the Alabama Division of the United Daughters of the Confederacy on November 12, 1933.

 Recommended Reading: Gettysburg--The Second Day, by Harry W. Pfanz (624 pages).
 Description: The second day's fighting at Gettysburg—the assault of the Army of Northern Virginia against the Army of the Potomac on 2 July 1863—was probably the critical engagement of that decisive battle and, therefore, among the most significant actions of the Civil War.
 Harry Pfanz, a former historian at Gettysburg National Military Park, has written a definitive account of the second day's brutal combat.
 He begins by introducing the men and units that were to do battle, analyzing the strategic intentions of Lee and Meade as commanders of the opposing armies, and describing the concentration of forces in the area around Gettysburg.
 He then examines the development of tactical plans and the deployment of troops for the approaching battle.
 But the emphasis is on the fighting itself.
 Pfanz provides a thorough account of the Confederates' smashing assaults—at Devil's Den and Little Round Top, through the Wheatfield and the Peach Orchard, and against the Union center at Cemetery Ridge.
 Continued below...